mayaworld13/livestream-insidedocker/README.md

 step 1: first we have to make the Docker file for creating image.

-step 2: then build the image
+step 2: then build the image using dockerbuild command

-step 3: then push the image into the docker hub
+step 3: then push the image into the docker hub using credentials and docker push command

 step 4: pull this image inside the local system in RHEL 9